Ahsome/NIMA-Notes/UQ/Tutorials/Year 3 - Mental Health/WK1 - Schizophrenia - Formulations.md

 - [ ] Completed adding notes

 **Extra To-Do:**
+PC
+Precipitating factors for PC
+Predisposing factors
+Perpetuating factors
+Protective factors

 ---
 ```toc
 ```
 ---
 # Overall Notes:
-- Make sure you learn all of the mental health act rwquirements
+- Make sure you learn all of the mental health act requirements
 - If person has bipolar disorder with depressant properties, do not only treat with antidepressant, make sure you have mood stabiliser.
 Otherwise, if you do not, they can have an induced manic episode, which can ruin their reputation/finances

 # Schizophrenia